Kelsey Merritt Wears A Skimpy Bikini, Squats On The Floor To Show Off Her Perfect Booty

 “We adore you Kels, you are so pretty,” a third fan commented.

-The remaining fans used heart, kiss and fire emoji to praise Kelsey, while others provided reading suggestions to the hot model.
+The remaining fans used heart, kiss, and fire emoji to praise Kelsey, while others provided reading suggestions to the hot model.

-Before sharing the bikini snap, Kelsey treated her fans to another risque picture where she was featured rocking some lingerie pieces from Victoria’s Secret’s new collection.
+Before sharing the bikini snap, Kelsey treated her fans to some other risque pictures where she was featured rocking some lingerie pieces from Victoria’s Secret’s new collection.

 In the first picture, Kelsey could be seen wearing a black silk tank top that she paired with matching French knickers, while in the second picture, she flaunted her figure in a printed one.
-Finally, in the third picture, Kelsey looked nothing short of gorgeous as she opted for a peach-colored satin tank top that she teamed with matching French knickers.
+Finally, in the third picture, Kelsey looked nothing short of gorgeous as she opted for a peach-colored satin tank top that she again teamed with matching French knickers.

 As of this writing, the post has garnered about 90,000 likes and 300-plus comments where fans praised the stunning model for her hot figure as well as her modeling talent.